harshrajchauhan/Data-Mart-/README.md

 This project demonstrates the process of creating a data warehouse using NYC job posting data.
 The structured approach of using fact and dimension tables allows for efficient data storage and retrieval, facilitating in-depth analysis of job trends in NYC.

-Thank you for using the NYC Jobs Data Warehouse Project!
-If you have questions or need assistance, please contact us.